buildinspace/peru/README.md

 switch branches or pull new commits.
 Build tools notice those changes without any help.
 But if you depend on other people's code, the tools aren't so automatic anymore.
-You need to remember when to `git submodule update`, or when to refresh your `virtualenv`.
+You need to remember when to `git submodule update` or `go get -u` or `pip install -r`.
 If you forget a step you can break your build, or worse, you might build something wrong without noticing.

 Peru wants you to automate dependency management just like you automate